Inventors-Way/LabBench.CPAR/README.md

 cparInitialize;

 try
-    % Next step is to retrieve the cpar device.
+    % Next step is to retrieve the CPAR device.
 We do this by assuming that
-    % there is only one cpar device installed on the system, by retrieving all
+    % there is only one CPAR device installed on the system, by retrieving all
-    % the IDs of cpar devices from LabBench, and the getting the first device
+    % the IDs of CPAR devices from LabBench, and the getting the first device
     % on the list.
     %
-    % If there is more than one cpar device on the machine this code needs to
+    % If there is more than one CPAR device on the machine this code needs to
     % be rewritten and the device ID must be known and inserted into the
     % script.
     IDs = cparList;
     dev = cparGetDevice(IDs(1));

     % The first time the script is run it will take some time for the LabBench
-    % Instrument Database to open a connection to the cpar device after the
+    % Instrument Database to open a connection to the CPAR device after the
     % cparGetDevice is called.
 We therefore wait until the error is cleared on
     % the device, which signals that a connection has been established and it
     % is ready to use.